mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 Releases the lock on the current record in the file that the FileAdapter is working with.

+#### Remarks
+The ReleaseCurrent method is used to release the lock on the current record in the file that the FileAdapter is working with.
+It calls the ReleaseCurrent method of the FileData object of the FileAdapter.
+The ReleaseCurrent method of the FileData object releases the lock on the current record in the file.
+This method should be called after you have finished working with a record that you have locked, to allow other users to access the record.

 ```cs
 void ReleaseCurrent()
 ```